0PKunal/Lyrics-with-Python/README.md

 - **SRT Subtitle Support**: Perfect synchronization using standard .srt subtitle files
 - **Rich Terminal Output**: Beautiful, colorful display powered by the `rich` Python library

-## 🎬 Demo

-The application creates a mesmerizing visual experience where:
-- Each lyric line appears with a glitch effect (random symbols flashing)
-- Characters are revealed one by one with a typing animation
-- Colors change dynamically based on the emotional content of the lyrics
-- Perfect timing synchronization with the original song structure

 ## 🚀 Installation

 ### Prerequisites